-Once we have received your application form we will carry out checks and references.
+Once we have received your application form, we will carry out checks and references.
+Some of these are:

 You will then be invited to attend the Skills to Foster training course.
 The course is a mixture of online and face-to-face sessions.
 The course will prepare you for what to expect when you start fostering.

-We assign you an experienced foster carer 'buddy' who will support you through the process and your first year of fostering.
+We will match you up with an experienced foster carer 'buddy' who will support you through the process and your first year of fostering.

-Your assessing social worker will visit you at home 8 to 10 times to gather information for the assessment, they will need to speak to everyone in the home.
+Your assessing social worker will visit you at home 8 to 10 times to gather information for the assessment report, they will need to speak to everyone in the home.